Police: Employee kills 1, wounds 5 at Texas cabinet business - WTMJ

 Larry Winston Bollin, 27, of Iola, Texas, was booked into the Brazos County Detention Center in Bryan late Thursday, according to a Bryan Police Department statement.
 Jail records showed Bollin was charged with murder and being held on a $1 million bond.
 No attorney was listed for Bollin in the jail record.

 Bryan Police Chief Eric Buske told reporters he believes the suspect is an employee at the Kent Moore Cabinets location where the shooting happened.
-He said investigators believe the man was solely responsible for the attack, which happened around 2:30 p.m.
+He said investigators believe the man used a handgun and was solely responsible for the attack, which happened around 2:30 p.m.
 Thursday, and that he was gone by the time officers arrived.

+On Friday, police identified the man who was killed as Timothy Smith, a 40-year-old resident of Bryan.
+Two of the five people who were wounded at the business have been discharged from the hospital, two remain hospitalized in stable condition and one is in critical condition, the Bryan Police Department said on Twitter.

 Grimes County Sheriff Don Sowell said about two hours after the attack, the suspect was arrested in Bedias, a tiny community about 25 miles (40 kilometers) northeast of Bryan.